A nonconservative kinetic model under the action of an external force field for modeling the medical treatment of autoimmune response: Analytical results

 then the local solution can be extended globally in time.

 The boundedness condition \eqref{eqbounded} may be ensured by time-decaying or periodic shape external force fields.
-Nevertheless, this paper does not aim at deriving a final result in this direction, even with respect to its modeling purposes.
+Nevertheless, this paper does not aim to derive a final result in this direction, even with respect to its modeling purposes.

 \end{remark}